lbovet/reactive-plumber/README.md

 }
 ```

-This defines a _pipe_, which is actually a _Flowable_.
+This defines a _pipe_, which is actually a _Flowable_ or _Flux_.
 In the closure block, we simply chain normal RxJava methods.
 Here we count the bits in each numbers and convert them into strings.

 ### From